sristy17/Codess-Hackathon/README.md

 nodemon app.js
 ```

+## Tech Stack 🛠️

+1. **Website**:
+- **EJS (Embedded JavaScript Templates)**: The website’s interface is rendered using EJS, which     allows dynamic content to be injected into HTML templates.
+This makes the site interactive and user-friendly.

+3. **AI Chatbot**:
+    - **OpenAI API**: The chatbot leverages OpenAI’s natural language processing capabilities to provide real-time assistance and safety advice to users.
+    - **API Integration**: The chatbot is integrated using a custom API to connect the user with the AI for quick, relevant responses.

+4. **Design of the Android Application**:
+    - **Figma**: The application’s design prototype was created in Figma.

 ## Future Scope 🚀

 - **Chatbot Integration**: The website will soon feature an integrated chatbot to provide real-time assistance and support.